mailram1986/wbsubmit/README.md

-# wbsubmit
+# 📁 Bioinformatics Lab Submission Portal
 Workbook Submission Portal
-📁 Bioinformatics Lab Submission Portal

 A lightweight, local-first Flask web application for collecting student workbook submissions in bioinformatics and biotechnology labs.
 Built for seamless management by instructors and administrators.

 🚀 Features